-Erected 1969 by Kentucky Historical Society, Kentucky Department of Highways.
-(Marker Number 1252.)
+Erected by Kentucky Department of Highways.
+(Marker Number 100.)

 Location.
-36° 39.761′ N, 86° 51.063′ W. Marker is in Adairville, Kentucky, in Logan County.
-Marker is on U.S. 431 south of 1st Street, on the left when traveling south.
+36° 40.034′ N, 86° 51.148′ W. Marker is in Adairville, Kentucky, in Logan County.
+Marker is at the intersection of South Main Street (U.S. 431) and Park Avenue, on the right when traveling south on South Main Street.
 Touch for map.
-Located at the southern city line.
-Marker is in this post office area: Adairville KY 42202, United States of America.
+Marker is at or near this postal address: South Main Street, Adairville KY 42202, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Jackson-Dickinson Duel (approx. 0.3 miles away); Boyhood Home, 1793-1802 (approx. 0.8 miles away); Tennessee / Kentucky (approx. 1˝ miles away in Tennessee); Red River Meeting House (approx. Springfield (approx. 10.8 miles away in Tennessee); Springfield Historic District (approx. 10.8 miles away in Tennessee); First United Presbyterian Church (approx. 10.8 miles away in Tennessee); Robertson County Courthouse (approx. 10.8 miles away in Tennessee).
+Dromgoole's Station (approx. 0.3 miles away); Boyhood Home, 1793-1802 Tennessee / Kentucky (approx. 1.9 miles away in Tennessee); Red River Meeting House (approx. 2˝ miles away); Site of The Red River Meeting House (approx. 4.3 miles away); Brodnax-Conn House (approx. 4.8 miles away); Virgil Munday Chapman (approx. 8.8 miles away); Revolutionary War Widow (approx. 10.8 miles away).
 Touch for a list and map of all markers in Adairville.